 If you are applying for a distance site, it is likely you will be in the "Non-Competitive" Status.
-Please email the Program Director, tmtackitt@actx.edu, to inquire as to whether or not you are likely to be competitive or non-competitive.
 Though, note that if you are a non-competitive Distance applicant, it is possible that another applicant might later-on also apply for the same clinical site, potentially changing your status to "Competitive."
 In such a case, you will be notified by the Program Director of this change of status as soon as possible.
+If there is only one application for a clinical site by the May 31 deadline, then the clinical site is considered "non-competitive."

-IMPORTANT: If you are seeking to be a distance student, and a clinical site is not yet available where you are located, you should not contact a prospective clinical site until you have contacted the Program Director(see Admission Procedures Part 2 for a few details)
+IMPORTANT: If you are seeking to be a distance student, and a clinical site is not yet available where you are located, you should not contact a prospective clinical site until you have contacted the Program Director (see Admission Procedures Part 2 for a few details)